d4n3sh/thedaneshproject/content/posts/2016-03-25-buy-raspberry-pi-3-model-b-malaysia.md

 ### [<img loading="lazy" class="alignnone" src="http://www.tmt.my/onlinestore/image/cache/catalog/logo-233x50.png" alt="tmt.my" width="233" height="50" />][5] [tmt.my][5] &#8211; No Pricing Detail at time of posting

 TMT.my is a subsidiary of the popular IT chain storeThunder Match Technology Sdn.
 Bhd.
-They don&#8217;t have the Raspberry Pi 3 listed on their site yet but it might be worth [calling][6] them up as they have been known to have stock in the stores for walk-in customers.
+They don't have the Raspberry Pi 3 listed on their site yet but it might be worth [calling][6] them up as they have been known to have stock in the stores for walk-in customers.

 * * *